gilmerperez/portfolio-generator/README.md

 * String template literals for generating a string version of the HTML document before it is written to the file system

+## Additional Resources

+* [Inquirer.js Documentation](https://www.npmjs.com/package/inquirer) - Learn more about how to use `inquirer` for collecting user input.

+* [Node.js fs Documentation](https://nodejs.org/dist/latest-v16.x/docs/api/fs.html) - Learn more about how to use the `fs` module for working with the file system.